-derived image, we leverage two types of losses in successive phases to provide suitable alignment signals to the derived images, which in turn would update the prime images.
-In the first phase, we use Score Distillation Loss [29], a highfidelity but expensive algorithm that applies a conditional denoising model to the input at every image update step.
-In the second phase, we introduce the complementary Dream Target Loss, a faster technique that pulls the derived images towards periodically updated target images.
+alignment signals to the derived images, that in turn would update the prime images.
+First, we use Score Distillation Loss [29], a high-fidelity but expensive ithm that applies a conditional denoising model to the input at every image update step.
+Second, we introduce the complementary Dream Target Loss, a faster technique that pulls the derived images towards periodically updated target images.